Wolox/tech-guides/frontend/angular/style-guide.md

 }
 ```

-> That's applied conversely, namely, if you don't use the properties in the template, they must be privates.
-All of this is because when your app pass to production mode, since Ahead-of-Time compilation don't allow this visibility in the template
+> That's applied conversely, namely, if you don't use the properties in the template, they **must** be `private`.
+When your app is in production mode, Ahead-of-Time compilation wont allow it's visibility in the template.

 - If your property is not mutated at all in your class, then it **must be** `readonly`.